Egypt tightens Sinai security, assesses militant threat

 Ansar Bayt al-Maqdis counts Grad rockets among its weapons and produces homemade bombs used against Egyptian security forces and soldiers, security sources said.
 Rocket-propelled grenades are often fired at buildings housing security forces.

 Sinai's eastern border with Israel and Gaza is a particularly sensitive one.
-Israel made its concerns known when Islamist militant groups expanded into a security vacuum left by the fall of Egypt's veteran autocrat Hosni Mubarak in 2011.
+Israel made its concerns known when jihadist groups expanded into a security vacuum left by the fall of Egypt's veteran autocrat Hosni Mubarak in 2011.